jaybutera/thanks/readme.md

 They are a combination of logical iteration and creative connection between seemingly unrelated concepts.

-As you go through this thought process, you write your thoughts so as to preserve them beyond the sandy beaches of your own brain's memory.
-But documents are not so flexible, don't share the same indexing and non-linearity as the mind.
+Through this thought process, you may write thoughts so as to preserve them beyond the sandy beaches of your own brain's memory.
+But documents are not so flexible.
+They don't share the same indexing and non-linearity as the mind.

-So the thoughts become stale.
+The thoughts become stale.
 Difficult to reference and draw connections.
 Only those with discipline and their own systems of organization are able to draw conclusions and formulate abstract concepts from the mess and mass of data in their mind.